Intraoperative 2D/3D Image Registration via Differentiable X-ray Rendering: Preliminaries

-\subpara{Differentiable rendering of synthetic X-rays.} We render synthetic X-rays via a physics-based simulation of the image formation model.
-Specifically, we model the linear attenuation of X-rays in tissue and ignore second-order quantum effects such as scattering and pair production \cite{seibert2005x}.
-Let $\mathbf r(\alpha) = \mathbf s + \alpha (\mathbf p - \mathbf s)$ be an X-ray cast from the radiation source $\mathbf s \in \mathbb R^3$ to a pixel $\mathbf p \in \mathbb R^3$ on the imaging plane (represented in homogeneous coordinates using the intrinsic parameters).
-As $\mathbf r$ travels through the anatomic volume $\mathbf V$, it loses energy proportional to the linear attenuation coefficient $\mathbf V(\mathbf x)$ of every point $\mathbf x \in \mathbb R^3$ along its path.
-Assuming the ray has initial energy $I_0$, the attenuated energy once it has reached $\mathbf p$ (\ie at $\alpha = 1$) is given by the Beer-Lambert law~\cite{swinehart1962beer}:
+\subpara{Differentiable rendering of synthetic \xrays.} We render synthetic \xrays via a physics-based simulation of the image formation model.
+Specifically, we model the linear attenuation of \xrays in tissue and ignore second-order effects such as scattering and beam hardening \cite{staub2013digitally}.
+Let $\mathbf r(\alpha) = \mathbf s + \alpha (\mathbf p - \mathbf s)$ be a ray cast from the radiation source $\mathbf s \in \mathbb R^3$ to a pixel $\mathbf p \in \mathbb R^3$ on the imaging plane, where the spatial location of $\mathbf p$ relative to $\mathbf s$ is given by the known intrinsic parameters of the imaging system (\eg focal length).
+As $\mathbf r$ travels through the anatomic volume $\mathbf V$, it loses intensity proportional to the linear attenuation coefficient $\mathbf V(\mathbf x)$ of every point $\mathbf x \in \mathbb R^3$ along its path.
+Assuming the ray has initial intensity $I_0$, its attenuated intensity once it has reached~$\mathbf p$ is given by the Beer-Lambert law~\cite{swinehart1962beer}: